basokant/chip-8-emulator/README.md

 SDL_LIB_DIR := <your_path_here>
 ```

-Using a UNIX environment, run `make` in the root directory to build the executable.
+Using a UNIX environment, run `make` in the root directory to build the executable and the docs.
+Run `make chip8` or `make docs` to build just the executable or just the docs.
 Then, run `./chip8 <path_to_rom_file>` to run a specified .ch8 file.

 * run `make clean` to clean up the intermediate build files in the build directory `build/`.